 - Real-Time Preview and Apple Silicon Optimization

-Even though Hush Pro is an AudioSuite plugin, you get smooth real-time preview with click-free looping.
-Changes feel instant because it’s built specifically for Apple Silicon Macs and uses the Neural Engine for processing.
+Although Hush Pro is an AudioSuite plugin, you get smooth real-time preview with click-free looping.
+Changes feel instant because it is built for Apple Silicon Macs and uses the Neural Engine for processing.

-The ML model runs much deeper than CPU-only plugins, which is why the separation quality feels more refined.
-Just know it’s Mac-only right now and requires Pro Tools.
+The ML model runs deeper than CPU-only plugins, which is why the separation quality feels more refined.
+Note that it is Mac-only and requires Pro Tools.

 - Minimal Artifacts with Natural Results

-The voice keeps its presence and tone instead of sounding like it’s been squashed through a noise gate.
-That’s rare when you’re doing aggressive noise reduction.
+The voice keeps its presence and tone instead of sounding squashed by a noise gate.
+That is rare with aggressive noise reduction.

 Freebies